landonfolkers/NumberGenerator/README.md

 If they guess correctly, the program will tell them that they are correct and ask them if they want to play again.

+* Local installation.
+Make sure to have Visual Studio installed.
+Fork and clone repository and run in Visual Studio.

+## Contact
+* Email. landonfolkers@yahoo.com

+## Photo
+* Photo is in repository.